hypnosapos/cartpole-rl-remote/README.rst

    SELDON_MODEL_TYPE=router make gke-seldon-cartpole

-Take a look at files under directory **test/e2e/k8s-resources** (DOING: helm charts to deploy much easier).
+Take a look at files under directory **scaffold/k8s/seldon** .

-Let's deploy a router (epsilon greedy router by seldon team) with three branches: two for "untrained" models ('cartpole-0' and 'cartpole-1', low score metric), and one branch with a "max_score" ('cartpole-2', score metric 7000, the max value in training).
+Let's deploy a router (it'll use an epsilon greedy router by seldon team) with three branches: two for "untrained" models ('cartpole-0' and 'cartpole-1', low score metric), and one branch with a "max_score" ('cartpole-2', score metric 7000, the max value in training).
-Default branch will be 0 ('cartpole-0') at the beginning, as requests are received the router will redirect traffic to branch 2 ('cartpole-2') according to the best scored model.
+Default branch will be 0 ('cartpole-0') at the beginning, as requests are received the router will redirect traffic automatically to branch 2 ('cartpole-2') according to the best scored model.

 Check out that pods are ready::